 The Smartflower was initially designed for use in European households.
 According to Smartflower’s website, the average middle European household uses approximately 3,500 kilowatt-hours (kWh) each year, and the product is intended to match that level of electricity demand.
 Depending on where you live, a Smartflower produces anywhere from 3,400 to 6,200 kWh annually.

-By comparison, the U.S. Energy Information Administration states that the average American household uses just over 10,800 kWh each year – nearly triple the average of homes in Europe.
-As a result, in addition to being more expensive on a dollars per watt basis, a single Smartflower can only cover 40 to 60 percent of your electric bill assuming your household electricity needs are on par with American averages.
+By comparison, the U.S. Energy Information Administration states that the average American household uses just over 10,400 kWh each year – nearly triple the average of homes in Europe.
+As a result, a single Smartflower can only cover 40 to 60 percent of your electric bill assuming your household electricity needs are on par with American averages.
 That being said, homeowners always have the option of installing more than one.

 Should you buy a Smartflower solar system for your home?

-Even if you have already decided that you want to install ground mounted solar panels with tracking capabilities, you should compare multiple quotes from solar different installers before making a final decision.
+Even if you have already decided that you want to install ground-mounted solar panels with tracking capabilities, you should compare multiple quotes from solar different installers before making a final decision.
+Smartflower maintains a network of resellers across the country who can give you a detailed quote on the cost to install a Smartflower at your home.
 You can get competing quotes for ground-mounted systems from solar installers local to you on the EnergySage Solar Marketplace.
 Simply make a note in your preferences that you’re interested in receiving quotes for ground-mounted solar energy systems with trackers when you join.